Educate Yourself While Buying Natural Diamond Jewelry Like An Expert

 Know the origin stories

 Every diamond has a different origin story.
 From the process, they are obtained though, to the place where they were found.
 Now, why is it important to know the origin story of diamonds?
 You want to choose ethically sourced diamonds and diamonds obtained with different mining techniques can have certain differences.
 An overview of different kinds of mining is:

-The ocean floor is rich with diamond.
+The ocean floor is rich in diamonds.
 Marine mining is a process of extracting these diamonds by collecting the gravel from the ocean floor and then extracting diamonds from that gravel.

 The most widely used method to obtain diamond in underground mining though the shaft method.
-Pipes or tunnels are dug into the ground where diamonds are extracted from beneath the earth surface.
+Pipes or tunnels are dug into the ground where diamonds are extracted from beneath the earth’s surface.

 Alluvial soil is mostly on the river banks.
 The sediment carried by rivers often carries diamond in a rough form.
 Alluvial soil is collected and then sorted through to collect these rough diamonds.
 This is an over-ground method of diamond extraction.